 Ques.4.
 What is JMeter?

 Ans.
 JMeter is an open source performance testing tool developed in Java.
-It can be used for performance testing of web based applications, web services, FTP, Databases etc.
+It can be used for carrying out performance testing of web based applications, web services(both SOAP and Rest), FTP server, Databases, LDAP server etc.

 Ques.5.
 Why should we choose JMeter tool for performance testing?

 Ans.
-The advantages of using JMeter tool for perofrmance testing are-
+The advantages of using JMeter tool for performance testing are-

 Ques.6.
 What are some features of JMeter?